-Tommy Tekkie and his sister quickly did their chores and waited for the rest to go and swim.
+Tommy and his sister quickly did their chores and waited for the rest to go and swim.
 The adults headed for the heated pools while Tammy, Tommy and their many cousins raced for the super slides where lifesavers arranged turns to slide down the slide into the pool.
-All the children played on the supertubes until they closed.
+All the children played on the super tubes until they closed.